-The Department of Health and Human Performance offers programs that prepare students to pursue careers in athletic training/sports medicine, community health and/or careers that employ exercise interventions for both healthy and diseased populations.
-The department offers one undergraduate degree program: Bachelor of Science in Health, Physical Education and Exercise Science.
-There are three concentrations within the B.S. in Health, Physical Education and Exercise Science: community health education, exercise science and general health and physical education.
-The latter concentration is intended for students in the five-year Extended Teacher Preparation Program who are preparing to be health and physical education teachers.
+The Department of Kinesiology and Health Sciences offers programs that prepare students to pursue careers in community health, careers that employ exercise interventions for both healthy and diseased populations and/or careers designed for students who wish to enter a health care-related field (that does not require licensure, certification or registry status).
+The department offers one undergraduate degree program: the Bachelor of Science in Health, Physical Education and Exercise Science.
+There are three concentrations within the B.S. in Health, Physical Education and Exercise Science: community health education, exercise science and health science.

-Along with the undergraduate program, the department also offers a Master of Science in Athletic Training, a Master of Science in Health and Movement Sciences, the teaching health and physical education concentration of the Master of Teaching and Doctor of Philosophy in Rehabilitation and Movement Science.
+Along with the undergraduate program, the department also offers a Master of Science in Health and Movement Sciences and Doctor of Philosophy in Rehabilitation and Movement Science.

-The Doctor of Philosophy in Rehabilitation and Movement Science program is interdisciplinary in nature and includes faculty from the departments of Exercise Science, Physical Therapy, and Physical Medicine and Rehabilitation.
-Students choose either a cardiopulmonary track or one in neuromusculoskeletal dynamics.
+The Doctor of Philosophy in Rehabilitation and Movement Science program is interdisciplinary in nature and includes faculty from the departments of Kinesiology and Health Sciences, Physical Therapy, and Physical Medicine and Rehabilitation.
+Students choose a concentration in either exercise physiology or neuromusculoskeletal dynamics.

-For more information, consult the departments Web site at www.soe.vcu.edu/departments/hhp.
+For more information, consult the department’s website at hhp.vcu.edu.

 The VCU Bulletin is in transition!
 As we move from this first iteration of our online Bulletin to a new product and process, what you find on this website is information for the 2014-15 academic year.

 While much of the curricular information remains the same, changes that were approved with the effective date of fall 2015 will not be reflected on this website.
 Prospective students may wish to contact the school or department that administers their program of interest in order to discuss the most current curriculum and concentration options.